djpr1me/djpr1me/README.md

 - Postman (RESTful);
 - Moderated and maintained corporate pages (Facebook, Linkedin, Twitter) and website.

-My off-duty hobbies are 🎧 [DJing](http://djpr1me.com), building and riding 👨‍🦽 pit bikes (created a [website with manuals, schemes, and instructions](http://mypitbike.ru)), addicting in 🏎 sim racing (since 2002), designing and building [sim rig cockpits](https://github.com/djpr1me/Sim-Rig-Cockpit) (Cad software), making [DIY hardware](https://github.com/djpr1me/Button-Box) (Arduino, Raspberry PI), planing interiors in SketchUp, learning the history of video game industry, retro-gaming, hacking and modding consoles. ❤️🐈.
+When I'm not working, I have several hobbies that keep me busy.
+I enjoy 🎧 [DJing](http://djpr1me.com) and building and riding 🏍️ pitbikes – in fact, I created a [website](http://mypitbike.ru) that includes manuals, schemes, and instructions for service these bikes.
+I'm also a passionate 🏎 sim racer and have been since 2002.
+I love designing and building [sim rig cockpits](https://github.com/djpr1me/Sim-Rig-Cockpit) using CAD software, as well as creating [DIY hardware](https://github.com/djpr1me/Button-Box) using Arduino and Raspberry Pi.
+Additionally, I enjoy planning interiors in SketchUp, learning about the history of the video game industry, retro-gaming, and hacking and modding consoles.
+Last but not least, ❤️🐈!

 📫 Reach out to me: `romapr1me at gmail dot com` ⌚︎ Europe/Moscow